Reflection

 body

-Muscles like concrete, breathing through a straw, heart pounding like techno on Sunday morning.
-Energy accumulates like a firework.
+Muscles like concrete, breathing through a straw, heart pounding like techno at nine in the morning.
+Energy is building like fireworks.

 me